datanucleus/docs-datanucleus/src/site/markdown/documentation/development/index.md

 ### Branching

 As a general rule, we branch when we're at a point of changing internal/external DataNucleus APIs of a plugin.
-So, for example, we're developing
+So, for example, we are developing
 _datanucleus-core_ and want to change some API.
 The process is as follows

 1. Create branch with name "{version}" where the _version_ is the version that is stored in that branch (so the current version).